 NHL Game Summary - Washington at Minnesota

-St. Paul, MN (Sports Network) - Cal Clutterbuck scored his first two NHL goals, as Minnesota escaped with a 4-3 win over Washington at the Xcel Energy Center.
+St. Paul, MN (Sports Network) - Mikko Koivu scored the game-winner in the shootout to give the Minnesota Wild a 3-2 win over the Washington Capitals at Xcel Energy Center.

 Alexander Ovechkin was stopped by Manny Fernandez and Pavol Demitra followed with a backhander that he banged off the left post.